 If for any reason you would like to remove the last measurement point by a customer, simply click “Undo”.
 If you would like to remove all measurement points, click “Reset”.

 To create a further point to measure, the guest must simply tap the screen again (there is no practical limit to the number of measurements):

 After three points are measured, Smart Measure automatically calculates a surface area (it is not necessary to complete the points):

-The “Save” button in the Measurement bar has similar (but not the exact same) functionality as “Save Picture”.
-The difference is that the "Save" button includes "fetching guest picture" process which tries to save a surface / plane measurement to the SightCall case report.
+The Save button in the Measurement bar has similar (but not the exact same) functionality as “Save Picture”.
+The difference is that the "Save" button includes the "fetching guest picture" process which tries to save a surface/plane measurement to the SightCall case report.

-If SightCall detects that particular points are being measured on different flat surfaces (planes), the following warning will be generated:
+If SightCall detects that particular points are being measured on different flat surfaces (planes), the following warning is generated:

 5. General Best practices